Dean of Students

 The Dean of Students provides leadership, vision and direction for activities and services that enhance students' experiences, engagement, and retention, internship and graduation employment outcomes.
 This position is responsible for creating and supporting an environment that promotes the growth and development of students and facilitates open communication and information sharing between students and the administration.

 This is a top leadership role within a growing and dynamic graduate school.
-Located in beautiful Claremont, California, Keck Graduate Institute is a member of the Claremont Colleges, a consortium of five undergraduate liberal arts colleges, two graduate institutions, and Claremont University Consortium, which provides shared institutional support services.
+Located in beautiful Claremont, California, Keck Graduate Institute is a member of the Claremont Colleges, a consortium of five undergraduate liberal arts colleges, two graduate institutions, and The Claremont Colleges Services, which provides shared institutional support services.
 We seek to build an inclusive administration that can engage the interests of a diverse student population.
 Minority candidates are strongly encouraged to apply.
-Targeted start date is March 1, 2018.

 Education and Experience: